bharti3bk/node-db3-challenge/queries.md

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

-SELECT OrderDetails.OrderID ,  Products.ProductName FROM OrderDetails
+SELECT OrderDetails.OrderID , OrderDetails.Quantity , Products.ProductName FROM OrderDetails
-JOIN Products
+JOIN Products on OrderDetails.ProductID = Products.ProductID
-WHERE OrderDetails.OrderID = 10251
+WHERE OrderDetails.OrderID = "10251"
 ORDER BY Products.ProductName